 Another study showed your body is better at burning carbs if consumed in the morning rather than in the evening.
 The studies align with other studies that suggest that weight gain tends to occur with eating more calories later in the day, so larger, carb-rich meals in the evening may hinder fat loss (2).

-Due to these inconsistencies, many experts say that when you take carbs, it isn’t as important as what carbs you take and how you expend the energy from the carbohydrates.
-To achieve weight loss, reduce your total carb intake to achieve a caloric deficit.
+Due to these inconsistencies, many experts say that when you eat carbs, it isn’t as important as what carbs you take and how you expend the energy from the carbohydrates.
+To achieve weight loss, reduce your total calorie intake to achieve a caloric deficit.
 That plus exercise will help you lose weight.

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!

 Carbs can have a high, medium, or low GI.
+The glycemic index is measured on a scale that goes from 0 to 100.
+The higher it is, the more carbohydrates contained in the food that we have eaten pass into the blood.
 Studies show that carbs with low GI, such as kidney beans, green vegetables, and carrots, are much better for weight management and weight loss than high GI carbs such as white bread and potatoes.

 Moreover, your glycemic index can affect your blood glucose levels and insulin sensitivity, affecting weight loss and risk of diabetes.
 Studies show that the best time to eat complex carbs or any carbs would be in the morning as it improves glycemic control and insulin sensitivity, leading to regulated body hormones and better body composition.